nahid18/nahid18/README.md

 hi there 👋

 - ⚡ clinical and experimental therapeutics, bioinformatics PHD student at USC
-- 📖 biochem and mol bio undergrad
+- 📖 biochem and mol bio
 - 💻 programming, soccer, f1, cats